Last Updated on August 18, 2023

 Art Abounds in Asheville

-With more than 30 galleries in town, you find art all over Asheville.
+With more than 30 galleries in town, you find art all over Asheville, NC.
 In addition, there’s an amazing amount of street art, both wall murals and sculptures, across the city.

-I had expected the Center to be another one of those places selling locally produced woodcarvings, quilts and household knickknacks, but found instead a showcase of many types of art including painting, embroidery, pottery and stained glass, some very good, some outstanding.
+I had expected the Center to be another one of those places selling locally produced woodcarvings, quilts and household knickknacks.
+But I found instead a showcase of many types of art including painting, embroidery, pottery and stained glass, some very good, some outstanding.
 It’s worth a visit.

 The Grandest Attraction in Asheville

-The former home of George Vanderbilt, the estate includes a 250-room French Renaissance chateau, now a National Historic Landmark, and the largest private residence in North America.
+The former home of George Vanderbilt, the estate includes a 250-room French Renaissance chateau.
+It’s now a National Historic Landmark, but remains the largest private residence in North America.
 It is so massive it took 1,000 workmen six years to complete.

-The place is way over-the-top by anyone’s standards: a dining room capable of seating 67 guests with three huge fireplaces at one end and a pipe organ at the other; a master bedroom that resembled a museum more than a place to retire for the night; nine guest bedrooms; a bowling alley, walk-in refrigerators (a marvel at the time), stables, etc.
+The place is way over-the-top by anyone’s standards.
+There’s a dining room capable of seating 67 guests with three huge fireplaces at one end and a pipe organ at the other.
+Its master bedroom resembles a museum more than a place to retire for the night.
+There’s another nine guest bedrooms; a bowling alley, walk-in refrigerators (a marvel at the time), stables, etc.

 Great Smoky Mountains National Park

-Not far from Asheville is the Great Smoky Mountains National Park, the most visited national park in all of America.
+Not far from Asheville, NC is the Great Smoky Mountains National Park.
+Surprisingly, it’s the most visited national park in all of America.
+Yes, #1.
 It encompasses 815 square miles of unspoiled Appalachia in western North Carolina and eastern Tennessee and, like most national parks, is exceptionally beautiful.

-It’s bisected by only one paved road, a 30+-mile stretch of US 441 between the towns of Cherokee, NC and Gatlinburg, TN but the drive will take a few hours due to the numerous twists and turns, as well as the frequent stops most people make to admire the scenery, flora and fauna.
+It’s bisected by only one paved road, a 30+-mile stretch of US 441 between the towns of Cherokee, NC and Gatlinburg, TN.
+But the drive takes a few hours due to the numerous twists and turns, as well as the frequent stops most people make to admire the scenery, flora and fauna.